 Some confusion ensued when I mentioned my stylist.
-That would be my hair stylist.
+That would be my hairstylist.
 I do not have nor have I ever had a personal stylist or shopper.

 That’s Ms. Alt above, striding confidently down the street in Milan.
 I found this image on Pinterest.
 There was no mention of the photographer.

-A famous person often has an equally renowned stylist making sure they always step out in an ensemble that is flattering on them and also of the moment.
-Not that I care about trends, but it helped me to figure out what looks best on my shape by studying my icon.
+A famous person often has an equally renowned stylist making sure they always step out in an ensemble that is flattering on them and of the moment.
+I don’t care about trends, but it helped me figure out what looks best on my shape by studying my icon.
 The trick is not to try to copy the looks exactly but to follow along until it becomes a natural selection process for you.
-Whether I am deciding what to wear or buy, I now know almost immediately what will or will not work with my shape and my style.
+Whether I am deciding what to wear or buy, I now know almost immediately what will or will not work with my shape and style.
 I no longer need an icon.
 The training wheels are off!

 The Marc Fisher shoes I am wearing here are from last year.
 There is a similar style here.
 I bought the no-name bag in a gift shop earlier this year.
 The denim jacket is from last year by Ruby Rd. from Belk.

 The Long Extender Tank Top is by Clara Sunwoo here.
 The Lior Paris “Lize” straight-leg pants are here from My Fair Lady.